 Application for employment for all positions for spring '18 is available here.

 Math department tutors work on a one-on-one basis with students who are having difficulty in a lower-level math course.
 This position is ideally suited for the student who wants to maintain a flexible work schedule, or who is not ready to take on the responsibility of being a teaching assistant or homework reader.
 The meeting times and places are determined by you and the student who needs tutoring.
 Generally you will meet weekly with a student for four sessions (one per week) and then meet with the course instructor for a progress report.

 The department hires student homework readers and teaching assistants (TAs) for the following courses: 101, 102, 115, 116, 120, 205.
 Occasionally we offer positions for 206, 220, 223, 225, 302 and 305.
 A reader's primary duty is to correct homework papers.
 TAs spend one evening a week staffing the Math Help Room.
 They may also be asked to hold office hours once per week determined by the faculty member teaching the course.
 In particular, she may be asked to hold a review session or office hours before an exam.
 Many TAs are also readers.

-The College has spearheaded a new program by which certain courses in the Science Center are assigned a supplemental instruction (SI) leader, usually a junior or sophomore, who acts as an assistant to the class during the entire semester.
+Certain courses in the Science Center are assigned a supplemental instruction (SI) leader, usually a junior or sophomore, who acts as an assistant to the class during the entire semester.
 Much like a graduate fellow in a research institution, she holds a 90-minute evening session once a week to review homework and the most recent lecture material.
 SI leaders are required to attend the lectures of the professor, but are not required to grade homework.
 The semester-long salary is approximately 1200 dollars.
 SI leaders are chosen about two months before the beginning of the semester.
-Please talk to Roberta Schotka at the PLTC if you are interested in being an SI leader for the upcoming spring term.